dharung07/Java-Mini-Bus-Reservation/README.md

-# Java-Mini-Bus-Reservation
+# Bus Reservation System

-Bus reservation system, a mini project on Java using Oop principles.
+Welcome to the Bus Reservation System repository!
+This project is a simple implementation of a bus reservation system using Object-Oriented Programming (OOP) concepts in Java.
+It is designed as a beginner-level project to demonstrate the fundamentals of Java programming and OOP principles.